Retrospective Tools

 • AI story is thin: 'Joker cards' and meeting recap export rather than real AI clustering, summaries or sentiment

-• No async mode, no whiteboard, no scheduling/recurring retros
+• Async is just a multi-day feedback deadline, not a structured async flow; no whiteboard, no scheduling/recurring retros

 • Per-team pricing scales unevenly across many squads, and cross-team rollups are thin

-Retrium — Pros
+Retrium — pros

 • + Battle-tested five-phase guided facilitation flow